Zakaria-ouertani/hidden_ones_game/README.md

 ## How to play
 * You're given a square table where each cell contains 0 or 1.
-* Initially they're hidden and you have to guess which cell contain 1.
+* Initially they're hidden and you have to guess which cells contain 1.

 Example:
 ```